xaxxon/v8toolkit/README.md

         int get_age(){return age;}
     }

-To make Person available in javascript, first tell the library it's a class it should know about, then tell it what parts of that class it should make available to javascript.
-There's no requirement to make everything available and unfortunately there's no introspection in C++ to look at the class and make everything available automatically.
+To make Person available in javascript, first tell the library it's a class it should know about.
+Then tell it what parts of that class it should make available to javascript.
+There's no requirement to make everything available, and unfortunately there's no introspection in C++ to look at the class and make everything available automatically.

     auto person_wrapper = i->wrap_class<Person>;